davidalovell/studio/tickler.md

 - Use Kria as a sequencer
 - Learn how to save sequences on Kria

+## Mutable System
+- Write a helper document
+- Do I really want a Mordax Data?

 ## Mac
 - Ableton Live course
 - Crow and Live link